Reclaim!

 2024-02-05

-Since 2022, Sara Szyber and Marc Hoogendijk have collaborated to explore how we can increase the value and use of the recesses from Swedish house production.
+Since 2022, Sara Szyber and Marc Hoogendijk have collaborated to explore how we can increase the value and use of cross laminated timber-recesses emerging from Swedish house production.
 We have applied a practical investigative method and identified several opportunities to develop sustainable applications of the recesses as a circular resource.

 Misschiefs with Fine Dying at Institut Suédois